ValtteriL/ValtteriL.github.io/content/posts/binance-triangular-arbitrage-hft.md

 As markets get more efficient, there are fewer and smaller opportunities, and they last shorther time.
 I'm sure the market efficiency has increased dramatically in the last 8 years, especially in Binance as it's the market leader.
-At the time of writing, [an online arbitrage scanner](over 1%) reported last opportunity over 1% on Binance 10 months ago.
+At the time of writing, [an online arbitrage scanner](https://www.octobot.cloud/tools/triangular-arbitrage-crypto) reported last opportunity over 1% on Binance 10 months ago.

 Even if I was looking at crypto, the other arbitrageurs looking to exploit these same opportunities are not only hobbyists.
 Some sophisticated trading firms from the traditional finance, such as Jump Trading and Jane Street, also participate.

-Given the increasngly efficient market and participant list I knew that the bot is extremely latency sensitive, and even if successful, there may not be much juice left.
+Given the hypercompetitiveness, I knew that the bot is extremely latency sensitive, and even if successful, there may not be much juice left.
 I still wanted to give it a shot, if nothing else than a learning experience.

+### START TODO: ANALYSIS OF OPPORTUNITIES

+TODO

+### END TODO: ANALYSIS OF OPPORTUNITIES

 I named the bot Harjus after my favorite fly fishing target, crayling.
 Crayling lives in a rapid (the exchange) and has its own territory (the universe of trading symbols) where it hunts for small bugs (arbitrage opportunities).